AndrewEllis93/Print-Tuning-Guide/articles/useful_macros.md

 - Sets the idle timeout to 12 hours during the pause, and returns it to your configured value upon resume.
 - Turns off your filament sensor during the pause, so it doesn't trip and run its runout gcode again while you're already paused.
 - Turns off the hotend during the pause, and turns it back on for the resume.*

     - \* ***I highly advise keeping this functionality**, even though it can be a bit annoying at times.
 It's a **safety feature**.
 It stops your hotend from cooking all night waiting for you to come and swap filament.
 And with a smart filament sensor, it can even sometimes catch heat creep clogs should your hotend fan fail.*

+    - It's probably okay to leave the hotend on during a non-runout filament change (M600) if you plan to be near your printer.
+If you want to do that, you can duplicate the macro to M600 (rather than just having M600 as an alias for pause) and comment that part out.

 Some things are commented out that rely on other macros.
 You can uncomment them if you choose to use those other macros.